 They are constructed with two-separate stator windings, called main and auxiliary windings.
-The axes of the two windings are 90° with respect to each other.
+The axes of the two windings are 900 with respect to each other.
 The auxiliary winding current is out of phase with the main winding current, as a result of the different reactances of the two windings.
-Once the motor started and reached certain speed, centrifugal switch is used to disconnect the auxiliary winding.
-The auxiliary winding is designed to have a higher resistance/reactance ratio than the main winding so the current in the auxiliary winding leads the current in the main winding.
+Once the motor started, centrifugal switch is used to disconnect the auxiliary winding.
 This motor is used for fans, blowers, centrifugal pumps (range 1/20 to 1⁄2 hp)